siderolabs/talos/website/content/v1.9/talos-guides/discovery.md

 The discovery service aggregates the data, deduplicates the endpoints, and sends updates to each connected peer.
 Each peer receives information back from the discovery service, decrypts it and uses it to drive KubeSpan and cluster discovery.

-Data is stored in memory only.
+Data is stored in memory only (and snapshotted to disk in encrypted way to facilitate quick recovery on restarts).
 The cluster ID is used as a key to select the affiliates (so that different clusters see different affiliates).

 To summarize, the discovery service knows the client version, cluster ID, the number of affiliates, some encrypted data for each affiliate, and a list of encrypted endpoints.